AguaClara/Textbook/Filtration/EStaRS_Design.rst

 It is important that the heights between the top of the settled water inlet and the overflow are 10 cm apart because if that distance is too small the overflow may not be large enough to handle excess flow as based on the safety height to find the overflow pipe area.

-During operation the height of water in the entrance tank is watched to determine when backwash is necessary as it rises as headloss in the filter increases.
+During operation the height of water in the entrance tank is watched to determine when backwash is necessary as it rises as head loss in the filter increases.

-In addition to these numerical constraints there are several other contraints that are more clearly outlined in words.
+In addition to these numerical constraints there are several other constraints that are more clearly outlined in words.

 .. _word_constraints_of_the_filter: